 Your home is one of the biggest investments you can make.
 You put forth the tireless effort, funds, and have worked hard to make something you can be proud of.
 You likely put the same hard work into your retirement nest egg, too.
 But some retirees consider these two things co-dependent.
-To prepare for retirement, some homeowners sell their house for a little extra money or perhaps have plans to move.
-Whatever your plans for retirement may be, now is the time to cash in.

 If it’s time to save for your retirement and you are using your house to help pay for it, there are two ways.
 Many retirees make the decision to sell their home while some put a reverse mortgage on their house and occupy it.
 Both of these are reasonable choices; there are some key factors you should consider.

 Funding Your Retirement with a Reverse Mortgage?
 Here’s What You Need to Know

 Here’s how a reverse mortgage works: Lenders will make payments to you based off a percentage of your house’s total value.
 When you move out of the property, the lender will sell your house on their terms to recover their money.

 Often, this is the route retirees choose as elderly homeowners tend to receive more for their house than those who are younger.
 This might seem like a great option— at first.
 It’s important to remember that a reverse mortgage is not without its share of fine print.

 First off, a reverse mortgage will only work if you have 100 percent equity in your home.
 Any other existing loans against your house must be paid before you take out a reverse mortgage.
 This could cause a problem for some homeowners who need to repay their loans before retiring.

 Remember that the lender of the reverse mortgage can demand repayment in full if you don’t insure the property, maintain it, or pay the taxes required.
 If a new owner is added to the property’s title or additional loans are taken against the house, demands for immediate repayment can also be made.
 As the primary homeowner, you must comply.